The Encyclopedia of American Songs and Musicals

 One finds with pleasure the actors in contract with Warner who made the success of 42nd Street and Footlight Parade , Dick Powell, Ruby Keeler, Joan Blondell and Guy Kibbee.

 10 I only have eyes for you (Music : Harry Warren; Lyrics : Al Dubin)

 Busby Berkeley insists in this scene, as he used to do in his other movies, on the set of black and white contrasts (see. " Young and Healthy " in 42nd Street).
 His choreography is on the other hand of an amazing sobriety, demonstrating once again his disinterest for the dance stages in favor of ambitious geometrical combinations.
-He plays on the continual mobility of the camera and its effects of "zoom", constantly alternating close-ups, travelling platforms, panoramic fields, high angle shots or tilt-ups.
-Busby Berkeley creates in this way a setting both uncluttered and monumental which livens up around some symbolic accessories in the middle of which the young women form a kind of perpetual motion.
+He plays on continual camera movements and "zooming" effects, constantly alternating close-ups, travelling platforms, panoramic fields, high angle shots or tilt-ups.
+Busby Berkeley creates in this way a setting both uncluttered and monumental that livens up around some symbolic accessories in the middle of which the young women form a kind of perpetual motion.
 He maximizes the topic of the song by focusing attention on Ruby Keeler, causing a real confusion between the artist herself and her portrait multiplied to infinity in order to perfectly suit the spirit of the text.
-The effect of cloning is original and surprising although some have seen fit to make a connection with some ideological concerns of the time.
+The cloning effect of is quite original and surprising although some has drawn a connection with ideological concerns of the time.

 The song made afterward the object of very numerous versions, sometimes excellent (Editor’s note: among them The Flamingos (1959) and Art Garfunkel (1975).